Room, board, textbooks, social activities and more make college costs jump.

+The costs of food and living in your college dorm or off-campus apartment is nearly always the biggest college expense after tuition.
+But there are ways to cut these costs.
 First of all, location plays a huge role in room and board costs.
 Consider attending a college in a small town or more rural area.
-Living expenses — especially for off-campus apartments — will nearly always be cheaper than abodes in large cities.
+Living expenses — especially for off-campus apartments — will nearly always be cheaper in small towns than in large cities.
 Or you may want to live with your parents and attend a college close to home, cutting room and board costs altogether.

 Is a dorm room in your future?
 The price of living in a dorm can vary based on the type of room you choose and the number of amenities.
 A room with air conditioning and a private bathroom will probably cost more than those with merely a window and showers down the hall.
 Choose accordingly.